December 4, 2018 9 Successful Holiday Campaigns and How to Re-create Them For Your Business

 Bed Bath & Beyond’s “Oh, What Fun It Is To Win” holiday campaign pulled out all of the stops.
 For 47 days leading up to Christmas, they gave away fantastic prizes.
 The daily prizes were handed out by way of an instant win game where the winner knew immediately if they have won or not.
 At the end of the contest period, everyone who entered during the 47-day period was entered into one giant grand prize drawing for a Carnival Cruise and a $1,000 Bed Bath & Beyond gift card.

 Get back to the basics by creating a Bed Bath & Beyond-inspired sweepstakes: Want to keep things simple?
 Create a sweepstakes to give away a single prize at the end of your entry period.
 All you need to do is use our Giveaway template.
 The Giveaway template includes a form, a way for people to share the contest, a place for your contest rules, and that’s it — simple as pie.
 At the end of the entry period, you can use our Random Entry Selector to choose a random winner.

 Interested in the Instant Win component?
 We have that too!
 Offer an Instant Win Giveaway in which participants know right away, whether or not they’re your big winner.
 Our Instant Win Template is available on ShortStack’s Agency Plan.

 IDEA: If you want to give away daily prizes, with a grand prize drawing at the end, check out our Multi-Day Giveaway One Form template.
 Entrants can submit daily to win each day’s prize, and each time they enter, they will receive an entry toward the grand prize drawing.

-That’s a wrap on some of the best holiday campaigns of 2017!
+That’s a wrap on some of the best holiday campaigns you can re-create for your own business this holiday season!
 See something else you like around the web, but not sure how to build it?
 Shoot us an email: email@example.com and we’ll do our best to point you in the right direction.